Brian Kemp: COVID-19 pandemic

 On April 1, 2020, Kemp announced a statewide stay-at-home order to combat the COVID-19 pandemic.
 He was among the last governors to issue a stay-at-home order, as a national emergency was declared three weeks earlier, on March 13.
 As he issued the order, Kemp said he had become aware the coronavirus could be spread by asymptomatic people only that day, despite warnings from health officials made months earlier.
 At the end of April, Kemp lifted the stay-at-home order over the opposition of mayors and against the advice of public health experts and the Centers for Disease Control and Prevention.

 While many other states were implementing face mask mandates, Kemp prohibited localities from implementing stricter public health measures than the state.
 In response, localities filed lawsuits against Kemp.
 In July, Kemp prohibited Georgia cities and counties from requiring face masks to halt the virus's spread.
 At the time, coronavirus cases were surging in many states, and other states were implementing statewide mask mandates.
 By mid-July 2020, more than 127,000 COVID-19 cases had been reported in Georgia, with 3,000 deaths.

 In March 2021, Kemp expressed opposition to a $1.9 trillion COVID-19 relief bill passed by Congress.

+Guns

+On April 12, 2022, Kemp signed Senate bill 319, making Georgia the 25th constitutional carry state.
+He also signed SB 318, which extended reciprocity to out-of-state carry licenses.
+After the Apalachee school shooting left four dead and nine wounded, Kemp refused to acknowledge Democrats' calls for a special legislative session on gun control.
+"Today is not the day for politics or policy", he said.
+In 2024, Kemp signed House Bill 1018, the "Second Amendment Privacy Act".
+This legislation prevents financial institutions from using a merchant category code to separate or track ammunition and firearms purchases.
+He praised by the NRA and other gun-rights advocacy groups.
+This was in response to states like California that have encouraged the collection of such data.